dtcenter/MET/docs/Users_Guide/reformat_point.rst

 		G212 python_gridded_ascii_python.nc -config Point2GridConfig_edr \
 		-field 'name="200"; level="*"; valid_time="20130827_205959";' -method MAX -v 1

-The user should replace the python script with the customized python script for the custom point observation data.
-This is an example for the python embedding.

 Please refer to :numref:`Appendix F, Section %s <appendixF>` for more details about Python embedding in MET.

 point2grid output
 -----------------